Think of this as a great tip from a friendly neighbor 😉 I’m passionate about my alligator chopper, and I’ll show you why.

 In my Chopped Chef Salad, above, and my Chopped Greek Salad, below, I used the larger grid (the tool comes with 3 grid sizes.) to chop everything, including tomatoes, feta cheese, cukes, red onions, and artichokes.
 Having all the ingredients chopped to the same size gives the salad a professional look, and makes it so much easier to eat than a classic Greek salad.

+This small grid gets everything perfectly minced in a way I could never do with a knife.
 I like this technique so much better than making salsa in a blender, because you can still see all the wonderful ingredients, and it gives it great texture.

-I use the Alligator chopper for just about all my salsas, whether they’re fine or chunky.
+I use the alligator chopper for just about all my salsas, whether they’re fine or chunky.

 As any salsa lover knows, they can be a lot of work if you try to do it all by hand, and often you’ll crush delicate ingredients.
 The chopper doesn’t smash or bruise delicate fruits and veggies, so I can use it with tomatoes or berries, like in the strawberry jalapeño salsa, below.
 I’ve even used it with ripe peaches to make one of my favorite summer meals, grilled chicken with peach salsa.